 If you are a business selling products in many different stores or across many different regions, then you will want to understand if there is any commonality in your top or bottom selling products.
 You would want to discover your top products per region.
+You may watch the full video of this tutorial at the bottom of this blog.

 In this example, I run through how you can find your top 2 products using DAX calculations in Power BI.